 Brian D. Ray is an elder at GCRC.
 Raised in Oregon, his academic degrees reflect the story of his lifelong fondness of God’s creation, animals.
 His amazing wife, Betsy, was a grand change in his life after they met in Portland, moved around a bit, and then came back to Oregon in the late 1970s.
-The Lord has blessed them with eight children and so far nine born grandchildren.
-Some of his favorite things are to be with Betsy, watch his swirling and vivacious children and grandchildren at parties, study and talk with his church family, poke around his and Betsy’s small farm, and hunt deer, elk, bear, and cougar.
+The Lord has blessed them with eight children and so far ten grandchildren.
+Some of his favorite things are to be with Betsy, watch his swirling and vivacious children and grandchildren at parties, study and talk with his church family, poke around his and Betsy’s small farm, and hunting.
 Brian is known internationally for his research on homeschooling and founding the National Home Education Research Institute.
 His B.S. in biology is from the University of Puget Sound, his M.S. in zoology is from Ohio University, and his Ph.D. in science education is from Oregon State University.

 Daniel Hastings- Elder